doliG/hubside_full_assignment/02_Who_wrote_this_node.md

 ## Solution

-First thing that come to my mind: to have a full working CRUD, it lacks a way to delete a todo.
+First thing that comes to my mind: it lacks a way to delete a todo to have a full working CRUD.
-We can do it simply by adding this code:
+We can do it simply by adding this snippet:

 ```js
 app.delete('/todos/:id', (req, res) => {